munificent/game-programming-patterns/book/flyweight.markdown

 ## A Thousand Instances

 To minimize the amount of data we have to push to the GPU, we want to be able to send the shared data -- the `TreeModel` -- just *once*.
 Then, separately, we push over every tree instance's unique data -- its position, color, and scale.
-Then we tell the GPU, "use that one model to render each of these instances".
+Then we tell the GPU, "use that one model to render each of these instances."

 Fortunately, today's graphics APIs and <span name="hardware">cards</span> support exactly that.
 The details are fiddly, and out of the scope of this book, but both Direct3D and OpenGL have support for [*instanced rendering*](http://en.wikipedia.org/wiki/Geometry_instancing).